blytkerchan/blytkerchan.github.io/_drafts/dfmea.md

 Our next step in the analysis is to determine which of the remaining components are on the critical path of a service that has high availability requirements.
 In our example, there are four services that we want high availability for: purchasing flowers, invoicing those flowers, updating the inventory, and the payment processing service for flowers purchases.

+At this point, we should look at what our PO has documented as user stories for these four services.
+Let's take a quick look at a partial list:

+* "As a customer, I want to purchase a bouquet of flowers"
+  * "As a customer, I want to browse the gallery of different types of flowers so I can choose which ones I want"
+  * "As a customer, I want to choose which flowers I want in my bouquet"
+  * "As a customer, I want to buy flowers for a specific event such as a wedding"
+  * ...
+* "As a customer, I want to update my profile"
+  * "As a customer, I want to store my credit card information so I don't have to enter it every time I buy flowers"
+  * "As a customer, I want to change my E-mail address"
+* "As a wedding planner, I want to see my previous orders so I can update my bookkeeping"
+* "As a customer, I want to order the same bouquet I did a month ago"
+* "As a business, I want to make sure we get paid for the flowers we shipped"
+* ...

+As we run through the various user stories, we encounter our services:

 <dl>
 <dt>AWS API Gateway</dt><dd><p>The API gateway is used, from a user's perspective, to check inventory, to filter what's shown, to request a purchase, and to authorize a payment.
 In each case, the user uses the front-end, which calls the API to request the purchase and to authorize the payment.
 The user is not directly involved in inventory management (which will restrict the flowers available for purchase and update the inventory when a purchase is requested, the latter being a side-effect of the request) or invoicing (which is a side-effect of the payment request, but does not have direct user interaction through the API).</p>